ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/9_Finishes/096513 Resilient Base and Accessories.md

    1. Provide base on columns in areas scheduled to receive resilient flooring.
    1. On masonry surfaces or other similar irregular substrates, fill voids along top edge of base with manufacturer's recommended adhesive filler material.
    1. Resilient Stair Covering
-   1. Installation - General
+2. Installation
    1. Bond resilient materials securely to substrates in full bed of adhesive.
-   1. Treads
+   2. Treads
-   1. Fit integral nosing and cut back edge to profile of stair.
+   3. Fit integral nosing and cut back edge to profile of stair.
 Fill with caulking compound the open space at nosing between stair and resilient tread.
-   1. Landings
+   4. Landings
-   1. Allow resilient sheet material to flatten prior to installation.
+   5. Allow resilient sheet material to flatten prior to installation.
 Fit material to finish flush with tread and against riser and other abutting materials with no joint width greater than 1/64 inch.
 Match grain and color between adjacent pieces.
-   1. Risers
+   6. Risers
-   1. Set riser after tread is installed.
+   7. Set riser after tread is installed.
-   1. Resilient Corner Guards
+   8. Resilient Corner Guards
-   1. Installation
+   9. Installation
-   1. Bond corner guards to substrates in full bed of adhesive.
+   10. Bond corner guards to substrates in full bed of adhesive.
-   1. Cleaning
+3. Cleaning
    1. Upon completion of Work in a space, clean surfaces free of adhesive, dirt and other foreign materials in accordance with the instructions of the tile manufacturer.
-   1. Protection
+   2. Protection
-   1. Protect the Work against mars, marks, indentations and other damage from construction operations and placement of equipment and fixtures during the remainder of the construction period.
+   3. Protect the Work against mars, marks, indentations and other damage from construction operations and placement of equipment and fixtures during the remainder of the construction period.
 Use protection methods recommended in writing by resilient product manufacturer.